CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_cdrs.md

 ### Store and forward – POST CDRs

 > :warning: Similarly to a **PUT sessions**, **<ins>A [Store and Forward mechanism](q&a.md/#store-and-forward-mechanism) must be implemented</ins>** to ensure that no CDR may be lost, in case of a connection loss.
-Any **POST** Cdrs that didn’t get a correct response from the Gireve platform IOP (timeout, http code 500) **<ins>must be stored on CPO side and a retry process must be active</ins>**.
+Any **POST** Cdrs that didn’t get a correct response (HTTP code : 2XX) from the Gireve platform IOP **<ins>must be stored on CPO side and a retry process must be active</ins>**.
 After the connection recovery, the Cdr messages must be resent in a FIFO manner.

 ### Send the signed data (Calibration Law / Eichrecht)